dparrini/cpp-fortranformat/README.md

 ### `Fw.d`

-- Does not handle negative numbers as expected.
+- Does not handle `-0.0` as expected.

 ### `'string'` and `nH`